MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-dlp.md

 description: "Data Loss Prevention (DLP) in Microsoft Edge"
 ---

-# Microsoft Endpoint Data Loss Prevention (DLP) in Microsoft Edge
+# Data Loss Prevention (DLP) in Microsoft Edge

-This article describes Microsoft Endpoint Data Loss Prevention (DLP) - what it is, and why it's important.
+This article describes Data Loss Prevention (DLP) - what it is, and why it's important.

 > [!NOTE]
 > This applies to Microsoft Edge version 85 or later.